You Are More Than Your Career: Act To Improve Your Mental Health During The Pandemic

 Invest in your relationships with your stakeholders.
 Your life satisfaction is likely to increase when you shift your dealings with others to more than mere transactions.
 Focus on what you give rather than what you get as you reflect on your relationships.
 Increase the energy you apply to help your family, friends, and colleagues address their problems and celebrate their successes.

 Expand your network.
-Diversity, Equity, and Inclusion expert Judy Ellis suggests identifying the ten people you seek out the most, and if you do not have any diverse voices, reach out.
+Diversity, Equity, and Inclusion expert Judy Ellis suggests identifying the ten people you seek out the most, and if you do not have diverse voices in your network, reach out.
 Why?
-Because, in Ellis's words, "empathy or understanding happens most powerfully in one-on-one interactions."
+Because, in Ellis's words, "empathy and understanding happens most powerfully in one-on-one interactions."
 And no excuses, please.
 These days we can build relationships with almost anyone we choose in our communities and world.

 View movies in Netflix's Black Lives Matter category to understand the history of bias and discrimination.
 Ellis says this activity will be far from painful.
 The movies are excellent.
 And, let's face it, most of us are seeking some entertainment at home right now.